-Send continuously uplink power control "up" commands in every uplink scheduling information to the UE; allow at least 200 msec starting from the first TPC command in this step to ensure that the UE transmits at its maximum output power.
+7a.
+For Release 16 and forward 5G NR UEs: Send continuously uplink power control "up" commands in every uplink scheduling information to the UE; allow at least 200 msec starting from the first TPC command in this step to ensure that the UE transmits at its maximum output power.
 Allow at least BEAM_SELECT_WAIT_TIME (NOTE 1) for the UE Tx beam selection to complete.

+7b.
+For Release 15 5G NR UEs: Send uplink power control commands in uplink scheduling information to the UE per UL CC until the Power Headroom Report (PHR) from the UE for each UL CC is at the target value according to Table 6.2A.2.1.4.2-1; allow at least 200 ms for the UE to reach maximum output power.
+Allow at least BEAM_SELECT_WAIT_TIME (NOTE 1) for the UE Tx beam selection to complete.

+Table 6.2A.2.1.4.2-1: Power target values per UL CC for test procedure using PHR